Skip to main content

 Advisory Opinion

-If it is unclear as to whether you are subject to the requirement, you can ask for an Advisory Opinion from the U.S. Department of State.
-Mail legible copies of the following documents (including dependents if applicable):
+If it is unclear as to whether you are subject to the requirement, you request an Advisory Opinion from the U.S. Department of State.
+Mail legible copies of the following documents (including any dependents):

 • Self-addressed, stamped envelope (pre-paid)